KamelGaanoun/MoroccanSummarization/README.md

 ## Citation

-Please cite the following paper if you decise to use the dataset:
+Please cite the following paper if you decide to use the dataset:

     Gaanoun, K., Naira, A. M., Allak, A., & Benelallam, I. (2022).
 Automatic Text Summarization for Moroccan Arabic Dialect Using an Artificial Intelligence Approach.
 In International Conference on Business Intelligence (pp. 158-177).
 Springer, Cham.